brevzin/cpp_proposals/2996_reflection/reflection.md

   This reflects the actual usage.
 * Meanwhile, `template_arguments_of(^C<int>)` yields `{^int}` while `template_arguments_of(^std::unique_ptr<int>)` yields `{^int, ^std::default_deleter<int>}`.
   This is `C` has its own template arguments that can be reflected on.

+### Freestanding implementations

+Several important metafunctions, such as `std::meta::_nonstatic_data_members_of`, return a `std::vector` value.
+Unfortunately, that means that they are currently not usable in a freestanding environment.
+That is an highly undesirable limitation that we believe should be addressed by imbuing freestanding implementations with a more restricted `std::vector` (e.g., one that can only allocate at compile time).

 ### Synopsis